 The invasion of Norway was swift and brutal.
-Despite a spirited defense, Norwegian forces could not withstand the combined land, air and sea attacks from the Nazi war machine.
+Despite a spirited defence, Norwegian forces could not withstand the combined land, air and sea attacks from the Nazi war machine.
 When the legitimate government fled the capital, a puppet regime, headed by Vidkun Quisling was installed by the Germans.

 Even before Hitler’s invasion of his homeland, Max Manus was fighting tyranny.
 In 1939 he volunteered to fight with the Finnish army against Stalin's Soviet invasion force.
 The conflict gave Max his first taste of war and a chance to hone the skills he would need in the coming years.